-Further information on IT equipment registers can be found in the IT equipment usage section of the Guidelines for information technology equipment.
+Further information on networked and non-networked IT equipment registers can be found in the IT equipment usage section of the Guidelines for information technology equipment.

 Further information on IT equipment sanitisation processes and procedures can be found in the IT equipment sanitisation and destruction section of the Guidelines for information technology equipment.